 Cook a vat of soup and you can eat it all week and freeze some of it for later.
 Making extra doesn’t require much more effort and will save you lots of time in the long run.

 12. Prep what you can in advance

 My daughter sent me the pic below of garlic she minced and then topped with coconut oil.
 Mince once, refrigerate and use all week long.
 Similarly, when I come home from the farmer’s market on the weekends, I prep what I can.
-I clean everything, trim vegetables like carrots and beets, prep fruit like berries and freeze a bunch of them to eat later and get everything somewhat organized for the upcoming week.
+I trim vegetables like carrots and beets, prep fruit like berries and freeze a bunch of them to eat later and get everything somewhat organized for the upcoming week.